JamesDaniel/laptop-scripts/README.md

 ## Scripts

  - init.sh
    - This script will install Google Chrome browser and setup git.
+This script will also install Discord.
  - install_docker.sh
    - This script will install docker on elementaryOS 0.4.
 This script has to be run in a root terminal.
  - che_install.sh